YoannPa/BiocompR/README.md

 ⚠️ For now there is no package built, so nothing to install.

 ## Documentation
-### EVA
+### EVA()
 **Description:** From a Correlation test return eigenvectors, principal components scores and principal components correlations with the data.
 **Parameters:**
-* _data_ - A matrix or a data.frame containing variables by columns and values to be used for the correlation test by rows.
+* **_data_** - A matrix or a data.frame containing variables by columns and values to be used for the correlation test by rows.
-* _use_ -  A character to specify how to handle missing values when calculating a correlation.
+* **_use_** -  A character to specify how to handle missing values when calculating a correlation.
 Possible values are 'pairwise' and 'complete'. 'pairwise' is the default value and will do pairwise deletion of cases. 'complete' will select just complete cases.
-* _method_ - The correlation method to use as a character matching one of these: 'pearson','spearman','kendall'.
+* **_method_** - The correlation method to use as a character matching one of these: 'pearson','spearman','kendall'.
-* _adjust_ - A character specifying what adjustment for multiple tests should be used.
+* **_adjust_** - A character specifying what adjustment for multiple tests should be used.
 Possible values are: "holm", "hochberg", "hommel", "bonferroni", "BH", "BY", "fdr" and "none".
-* _var.min_ - A double setting the minimum variance accountable for an eigenvector to be considered in the plots generated.
+* **_var.min_** - A double setting the minimum variance accountable for an eigenvector to be considered in the plots generated.
-* _groups_ - A character vector of groups to which variables belong for eigenvector annotations.
+* **_groups_** - A character vector of groups to which variables belong for eigenvector annotations.
 The length of this vector has to match the number/variables of columns in the data.
-* _colors_ - A character vector of colors for the eigenvectors.
+* **_colors_** - A character vector of colors for the eigenvectors.
 The length of this vector has to match the number of different groups existing.

 ⚠️ **Work in progress !**

 ## Tutorial
 ### How to run an EVA (EigenVector Analysis)

-For this tutorial we need the package **mixOmics** that can be installed from Biocondutor.
+For this tutorial we need the package **mixOmics** that can be installed from [**Biocondutor**](https://www.bioconductor.org/packages/release/bioc/html/mixOmics.html).

 Once installed, load **mixOmics**: